WhalleyT/VCFMIX/README.md

 ( see also [scientific rationale]( http://biorxiv.org/cgi/content/short/681502v1); the output is an input for the [findNeighbour3 server](https://github.com/davidhwyllie/findNeighbour3)).

-The below example is in /src/fmm_example.py.
+The below example is in misc/fmm_example.py.

 ```
 """ Example of use of FastaMixtureMarker """
 import os
+import sys
 import pathlib
-from vcfScan import FastaMixtureMarker, vcfScan
+from src.vcfScan import FastaMixtureMarker, vcfScan
 from Bio.Seq import Seq
 from Bio import SeqIO
 from Bio.SeqRecord import SeqRecord